LEARNAcademy/Assessments-2018/README.md

 2. Make sure you are on branch master (`git checkout` into master on your machine)
 3. Run `git remote add upstream https://github.com/LEARNAcademy/Assessments-2018.git`
 4. Run `git pull upstream master` to get remote changes

+Dumb components are also called ‘presentational’ components because their only responsibility is to present something to the DOM
+Smart components (or container components) on the other hand have a different responsibility.
+Because they have the burden of being smart, they are the ones that keep track of state and care about how the app works.